-From kindergarten to college, your child’s healthy sleep is critical for academic success.
+Your child’s healthy sleep is critical for academic success from kindergarten to college.
 Of course, you know to limit electronics, avoid caffeine, and create a peaceful bedroom environment.
 But how can you further enhance your child or teenager’s sleep?
-We’ve gathered a few choices of healthy items within a variety of budget ranges to help your student sleep well.
+We’ve gathered a few choices of healthy items within various budget ranges to help your student sleep well.

 Healthy Sleep for College Students

 Mattress pads, sheets, blankets, and pillows can create a cozy, comfortable, and healthy sleep environment.
 Organic linens and wool fibers can regulate heat and be a little more breathable than synthetic materials.
-Organic mattress encasements ensure a clean and healthy environment, and if you are able, a mattress topper can provide an extra layer of cushion, which reduces tossing and turning.
-An air purifier can be helpful to those with allergies or chemical sensitivities.
-An eye mask can help block out distractions from those who do not share the same sleep schedule!
-Adding one or more of these to a care package can positively impact your child’s healthy sleep.
+Organic mattress encasements ensure a clean and healthy environment, and if you can, a mattress topper can provide an extra layer of cushion, reducing tossing and turning.

 For your teenager at home

 Remember when your child transitioned to a big bed — 10 or 12 years ago — or more?
 Perhaps it’s time to replace that mattress for your child’s healthy sleep.
 We feature beds in a wide price range.
 Our mattresses are made from natural or organic latex, wool, and cotton.
 None of our beds use toxic flame-retardant chemicals; therefore, they constitute an excellent choice for those with multiple chemical sensitivities.
 Also, organic items can keep your student warm without overheating because the fibers are natural and breathe.
 Many of our items are hypoallergenic and work well for students with allergies.
 All of this combines for a deeper, more restful night of sleep.

 Your child’s healthy sleep